metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-ui.md

 The choice of Guards you implement may necessitate fetching additional accounts.
 For instance, if you plan to verify a wallet's minting eligibility and are utilizing the `mintLimit` Guard, you would need to retrieve the `mintCounter` account.
 This account maintains a record of how many NFTs a particular wallet has already minted under that specific guard.

 #### `MintLimit` Accounts
-When the [`MintLimit`](/core-candy-machine/guards/mint-limit) guard is active, it's advisable to retrieve the `MintCounter` for the user's wallet.
-This allows you to check whether the user has reached their minting limit or if they're still eligible to mint more.
+When the [`MintLimit`](/core-candy-machine/guards/mint-limit) guard is active, it's advisable to retrieve the `MintCounter` account for the user's wallet.
+This allows you to check whether the user has reached their minting limit or if they're still eligible to mint additional items.

 The following code snippet demonstrates how to fetch the `MintCounter`.
 Note that this example assumes you've already obtained the Candy Machine and Candy Guard data: